UceeCode/tank-titans/README.md

 3. **Shoot**: Click the mouse to shoot at incoming enemies.
 4. **Survive**: Prevent enemies from reaching and hitting the tank.
 Your life decreases with each hit.
 5. **Score Points**: Shoot enemies to earn points.
 Try to beat your high score!.
+6. **Pause**: Click on the space bar or pause icon to pause the game.